piotrdb/spotify/README.md

 ## Configuration

-In order to configure the application, you need to create a database and provide some configuration information, such as API keys and database location.
+In order to configure the application, you need to create a database and provide some configuration information, such as API keys, db schema, database location and environment variables.

 ## Running